SWEG-2016EC-Batch/System32/ETS0895_Maraky_Ayalneh/Total mark.md

 # Total mark and Grade

-## Problem analysis
-Create a program to calculate the total marks for a student based on input for test, quiz, project, assignment, and final exam marks.
+This program calculates the total marks for a student based on input for test, quiz, project, assignment, and final exam marks.
 The program also determines the corresponding grade based on the total marks.

-## Inputs
+### Inputs
 - Marks for the following:
   - Test (out of 15)
   - Quiz (out of 5)